mrshashi4u/RTL-Design-and-Synthesis/README.md

 ![](https://github.com/mrshashi4u/RTL-Design-and-Synthesis/blob/main/D3/Counter_opt.PNG)

 As shown in the above figure, only one DFF is utilized in the design in contrast to 3-DFF's for a 3-bit counter.
 Hence the optimization results in reduced area and power.

+## **4.GLS, blocking v/s non-blocking, and synthesis-simulation mismatch**
+### ***4.1 GLS - Gate level simulation***
+GLS stands for Gate level simulation.
+GLS is performed in order to check the logical equivalence of RTL code and the gate netlist.
+It also ensures timing of the design is met.